ubeda/DIRACDocs/source/DeveloperGuide/BranchingModel/index.rst

   If you would prefer to skip this patch, instead run "git rebase --skip".
   To restore the original branch and stop rebasing run "git rebase --abort".

-On this stage git will tell you which changes cannot be merged automatically, in above example there is only one in .gitignore file.
-Now you should open this file and find all conflict markers (">>>>>>>" and "<<<<<<<<"), edit it choosing which lines are valid, add and commit modified files and make another pull request.
+On this stage git will tell you which changes cannot be merged automatically, in above example there is only one conflict in .gitignore file.
+Now you should open this file and find all conflict markers (">>>>>>>" and "<<<<<<<<"), edit it choosing which lines are valid, add make another commit and pull request.